The stages of photosynthesis.

 Carbon dioxide and water are the inorganic raw materials of photosynthesis.
-They arrive at a leaf's photosynthesizing cells by different routes (see top diagram, A): CO2 gas simply diffuses in via pores in the leaf stomata (1) and through the air spaces between the loosely packed cells of the leaf mesophyll (2); water is drawn up from the roots through a system of woody xylem vessels (3).
+They arrive at a leaf's photosynthesizing cells by different routes: CO2 gas simply diffuses in via pores in the leaf stomata (1) and through the air spaces between the loosely packed cells of the leaf mesophyll (2); water is drawn up from the roots through a system of woody xylem vessels (3).
 The products of photosynthesis – simple water-soluble sugars – are loaded into phloem sieve tubes and distributed throughout the plant (4).

 Photosynthesis in a plant cell takes place within chloroplasts (B).
 Each chloroplast is bounded by a double membrane (1) that encloses a dense fluid known as the stroma (2).
 A third system of membranes within the chloroplast forms an interconnected set of flat, disk-like sacs called thylakoids (3), which are frequently stacked on top of one another to form structures called grana.
 The chloroplasts contain photosynthetic pigments, the most important of which is chlorophyll.
 This pigment absorbs light primarily in the blue, violet and red parts of the spectrum.
 Green light is not absorbed; it is because this light is reflected that leaves appear green.
 Photosynthesis involves a complex series of chemical reactions: for the sake of convenience, these are usually divided into the light dependent reactions, which occur on the thylakoid membrane, and light-independent reactions, which take place in the stroma.